atamalu/CV-Extra/README.md

 -----

 This graph is a type of “tree map”.
-Here, the size of each box indicates the frequency in which I use that specific skill.
+Here, the size of each sub-group box indicates the frequency in which I use that specific skill.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->